 Brown University also has a limited number of federal Perkins loans available.
 These are awarded based strictly on financial need and are available only to selected master’s (remove the apostrophe in master's) candidates who receive no University funding.
 The maximum borrowing eligibility is $8,000.
-A FAFSA must be on file and Stafford Loan borrowers are automatically considered for these funds.
+A FAFSA must be on file and Direct Loan borrowers are automatically considered for these funds.

 For students without full Brown funding, International and US citizens may also have the ability to apply for credit based private education loans through the lender of their choice.
-More information is available on private loans on the Graduate Financial Aid website or by writing to GS_Financial_Aid@brown.edu.
+More information is available about private loans on the Graduate Financial Aid website or by writing to GS_Financial_Aid@brown.edu.